tom-farmer/survival-analysis/readme.md

 # Learning Survival Analysis

 ## Background
 This repo serves to document my learning of survival analysis basics and modeling techniques.
 I list resources I found most useful, along with my code adapted from these sources.

 Along the way I try to make comparisons to actuarial mortality modeling techniques (typical mortality table approaches to mortality) where possible.
 Trying to bridge the gap between these two worlds could result in more accurate mortality modeling for pricing and financial modeling purposes.

+The rough order that I made these notebooks in is:
+ 1. kaplan-meier.Rmd
+ 2. cph.Rmd
+ 3. surv-ml.Rmd

 ## Environment
-I used a docker container to run this code in order to make this a bit more reproducible if I ever come back to run it again.
+I used a docker container to run this code in order to make this a bit more reproducible if I come back to run it again.
 Used the rocker/tidyverse:4.0.5 image, the specifics can be found in the run_rstudio.sh script.
-If you have docker, run that script once to initialize the container.
+If you have docker, run that script once to initialize and start the container.
 Restart the container with `docker start survival_analysis` if it isn't running at some point in the future.
 Navigate to http://localhost:8787/ to open RStudio once the container is running.
 Running docker locally doesn't have great performance for training models, but nothing in this repo is too computationally expensive for a small container.

 ## Resources: